moovatom/moovatom-api-ruby-library/README.md

 }
 ```

-Because the Net::HTTP::Response object is stored in the `@response` instance variable after every call you are able to make decisions in your code based on the specific response received from Moovatom.
-In the example above we only find and update a specific video if the status code from Moovatom is 200 (or 'OK').
-This code is just an example - it hasn't been tested in a Rails or Rack app.

 ## Status

-Sometimes you don't know if a large video you uploaded has finished encoding and you can't get its details until it's complete. `get_status()` allows you to query a video to find out if it's still processing or not.
+Sometimes you don't know if a large video you uploaded has finished encoding and you can't get its details until it's complete. `get_status()` allows you to query a video to find out if it's still processing.

 ```ruby
 me = MoovAtom::MoovEngine.new do |me|